• Item: Refectory Table

 • Free 14-day UK returns policy

-Here is a stunning quality English 17th Century style 7ft solid oak farmhouse kitchen refectory table, made from earlier timbers, circa 1980, which seats 8 people, with exceptional build quality and grain configuration, in excellent condition.
-The table boasts a stunning three-plank solid figured oak top with cleated ends, which is 1½” thick and can be detached from the base to enable easy access into the house.
-The table has been constructed in the traditional manner from late 18th Century Georgian timbers with mortise and tenon joints, and then pegged, with a straight nulled frieze and shaped spandrels, to all sides.
-The table is raised on substantial turned baluster legs, on block feet, which are united by a central stretcher along the length of the table, and a further stretcher on each end.
-The table top features a stunning colour & stunning grain configuration, having been wax-polished in our workshop.
-The table comfortably seats 8 people.
+Here is a good quality antique English 17th Century style 7ft 2⅝” solid oak farmhouse kitchen refectory table, circa 1980, which seats up to 10 people, in excellent condition.
+The table top comprises five solid oak planks with cleated ends.
+The table has been constructed in the traditional manner with mortise and tenon joints, and then pegged, with a straight frieze each side, decorated with subtle corner spandrels at either end.
+The table is raised on baluster turned legs, on block feet, which are united by a central stretcher along the length of the table, and a further stretcher on each end.
+The table top features a lovely colour & grain configuration, having been wax-polished in our workshop.
+The table will seat up to 10 people, or 8 people with plenty of room (please see photos with chairs around the table).
 Benefitting from a central stretcher, it allows you to conveniently place kitchen chairs under the table, without any restrictions, unlike earlier tables that have stretchers positioned on the outside of the legs, which prevents you placing the chairs under the table.
-The table is sufficiently tall enough to fit your legs underneath and is sufficiently wide to accommodate serving dishes in the centre of the table.
-The table has been solidly constructed and is of excellent quality – it is extremely heavy!
+It is also sufficiently tall enough to fit your legs underneath and is sufficiently wide to accommodate serving dishes in the centre of the table.
+The table has been solidly constructed and is of good quality.
 The table dismantles into 2 sections (tabletop & frame), facilitating easier lifting and carrying.

-Here is a stunning quality English 17th Century style 7ft solid oak farmhouse kitchen refectory table, made from earlier timbers, circa 1980, which seats 8 people, with exceptional build quality and grain configuration, in excellent condition.
-This solid oak farmhouse refectory dining table is in excellent condition, with exceptional build quality.
-The table has been constructed from late 18th Century Georgian timbers.
+Here is a good quality antique English 17th Century style 7ft 2⅝” solid oak farmhouse kitchen refectory table, circa 1980, which seats up to ten people, with exceptional good quality and in excellent condition.
+Nominal old use marks to the top and leading edges of the frame, but nothing significant considering the age of the item.
 The table has been wax-polished, to a professional standard, in our workshop.
 Therefore, there are no cup marks or stains to the table top.
 Nominal old use marks to the top and leading edges of the frame, but nothing significant considering the age of the item.
 The table is solid, with no breaks, damage or loose movements.
 The table top boasts a fantastic rich brown oak colour and patination; this can only be achieved through age and years of care and cleaning it has received.
 This table is extremely heavy, which is always a sign of good quality.

 Terms & Conditions: